xu-ji/IIC/datasets/README.txt

 Potsdam and Potsdam-3
 Either:
-1. Download the files directly from https://www.robots.ox.ac.uk/~xuji/datasets/Potsdam.tar.gz
+1. Download the files directly: wget https://www.robots.ox.ac.uk/~xuji/datasets/Potsdam.tar.gz
 2. Untar the directory.
 Set its path as --dataset_root for running scripts.

 Or: